HenryElJ/personal_projects/README.md

 ### Sumo Database

-Web scraping [Sumo Reference](https://sumodb.sumogames.de/Default.aspx) for the daily basho (i.e. tournament) results over the past five years (2017-01 to 2022-09).
-Exported as a JSON file (sumo_database_raw.json).
-This is useful as there currently doesn't exist any tabulated data for this large a collection of results (only done by day or by Basho).
+Web scraping [Sumo Reference](https://sumodb.sumogames.de/Default.aspx) for the daily basho (i.e. tournament) matched and their results over the past five years (2017-01 to 2022-09).
+Exported as the JSON files (sumo_database_matches, sumo_database_results).
+This is useful as there currently doesn't exist any tabulated data for this large a collection of results (only done by day or by basho).

 ## R